 \subsubsection{Results: robust low budget quality improvement}

-The results of applying different parameterizations in~\cref{mainalg} are presented in~\cref{multirunsresynt}.
-One can observe that picking up the best outcome from multiple shorter runs (\ie{} a large number of runs ($k$) with a small budget ($b$) per run) yields the most favorable results.
-In certain instances, the number of runs ($k$) is even so large, and the budget per run so limited that the approach nearly resembles a random search (\eg{} a $9.9\%$ improvement observed with the best of 8 runs each having a budget of 2).
-These experiments demonstrate that AfterLearnER can significantly improve test results at a low cost within a few evaluations on a small validation set.
+The results of different parameterizations of AfterLearnER are presented in~\cref{multirunsresynt}.
+One can observe that picking up the best outcome from multiple shorter internal runs (\ie{} a large $k$ with a small budget $b$ per run) yields the most favorable results.
+In certain instances, the internal number of runs $k$ is even so large, and the budget per run so limited that the approach resembles a random search (\eg{} a $9.9\%$ improvement observed with the best of 8 runs each having a budget of 2).
+These experiments demonstrate that AfterLearnER can significantly improve test results at a low \al{} within a few evaluations on a small validation set.